-Still feel like you haven’t quite mastered the art of applying eye liner?
+Still feel like you haven’t quite mastered the art of applying natural eyeliner?
 It could actually be down to the type you are using, your eye shape or even your skin type.
 If you have made the pledge to detox your makeup bag, finding a natural eyeliner that works for you is likely high on your list.
-Whether you are looking to achieve a pristine cat eye or smudged out smoky eye look, read on for our natural eyeliner faves and how best to put them to work!
+Whether you are looking to achieve a pristine cat eye or smudged-out smoky eye, read on for our natural eyeliner faves and how best to put them to work!

 - If using a natural eyeliner pencil, make sure it is well sharpened.

-- Try this tip picked up from green make-up artists – little dashes make for easy work.
+- Try this tip picked up from green make-up artists: Little dashes make for easy work.
 Rather than making one continuous line, try short and frequent strokes joined together to form a line.
-Great for if you don’t have a steady hand.
+A great hack if you don’t have a steady hand.

 - Do you need an eyeliner brush?
 For finer details like a cat eye, we say yes.
 Check out the Kjaer Weis Angle Brush to pair with their refillable eyeshadow compacts.

 - Lined a little too far?
 Don’t fret.
-Keep some organic cotton buds close by with an organic make-up remover like a micellar water to tidy up as needed.
+Keep some organic cotton wool buds nearby with an organic make-up remover, like a micellar water, to tidy up as needed.

-Their ultra sharp point softens quickly for creating more subtle eye make-up looks or a smokey eye.
-If you just want a touch of definition, go for a natural brown eye pencil such as the Lily Lolo natural eye pencil or Ere Perez Just Jojoba Eye Pencil.
-Both are great for smudging into the lash line with fingers or use a smudge brush to blend.
-The certified organic Kjaer Weis Eye Pencils come in brown and black as well with a satin finish.
+Their ultra sharp point softens quickly for creating more subtle eye make-up or a smokey eye.
+If you just want a touch of definition, go for a natural brown eye pencil such as the Lily Lolo Eye Pencil or Ere Perez Just Jojoba Eye Pencil.
+Both are great for smudging into the lash line with fingers, or use the Lilo Lolo Smudge Brush to blend.
+The certified organic Kjaer Weis Eye Pencils come in brown and black as well, with a satin finish.